Boxer Rebellion: Analysis of the Boxers

 In other countries, views of the Boxers were complex and contentious.
 Mark Twain said that "the Boxer is a patriot.
 He loves his country better than he does the countries of other people.
 I wish him success."
 The Russian writer Leo Tolstoy also praised the Boxers and accused Nicholas II of Russia and Wilhelm II of Germany of being chiefly responsible for the lootings, rapes, murders, and "Christian brutality" of the Russian and Western troops.
 The Russian revolutionary Vladimir Lenin mocked the Russian government's claim that it was protecting Christian civilisation: "Poor Imperial Government!
 So Christianly unselfish, and yet so unjustly maligned!
 Several years ago it unselfishly seized Port Arthur, and now it is unselfishly seizing Manchuria; it has unselfishly flooded the frontier provinces of China with hordes of contractors, engineers, and officers, who, by their conduct, have roused to indignation even the Chinese, known for their docility."
-The Russian newspaper Amurskii Krai criticised the killing of innocent civilians and charged that "restraint", "civilization" and "culture," instead of "racial hatred" and "destruction," would have been more becoming of a "civilized Christian nation."
-The paper asked, "What shall we tell civilized people?
+The Russian newspaper Amurskii Krai criticised the killing of innocent civilians and charged that restraint would have been more becoming of a "civilized Christian nation", asking: "What shall we tell civilized people?
 We shall have to say to them: 'Do not consider us as brothers anymore.
 We are mean and terrible people; we have killed those who hid at our place, who sought our protection.'"
+Lenin saw the Boxers as an avant-garde Proletarian force fighting against imperialism.